Everybody has their own tweaks and preferences, but here are some of my techniques for using Make it Meaty to get you started.

 If you're trying to use as little as possible on account of expense, try using less and see if it makes a difference, but again, I don't recommend mixing less than a quart.
 If you think you're spending too much on your injection, buy in bulk!
 The five gallon bag is a real bargain, compared to the quart pack.
 If you really need a lot, ask about larger buckets.

-Make it Meaty works very well with our natural flavors, like Simple Beefand Savory Premium yeast extract.
+Make it Meaty works very well with a few tablespoons of our natural flavors, like Simple Beef, Chix Mix, and Savory Premium yeast extract.
 Add fruit juice or your own concoction.
 Just be careful with commercial products that contain other enhancers.

 Make it Meaty is designed to be mixed 38 grams per quart of liquid, or about 4 level tablespoons.
 Weight is slightly more accurate, but most people don't notice a difference.
 4 tbs is a few grams too much, but it's within specifications.